Dec. 21 — my mother’s birthday. Dec. 21 — the day after my father died of cancer at the age of 56.

-Though I grew up in an ordinary suburban neighborhood north of Baltimore, there was nothing typical about the vibes whooshing around our dinner table.
+Though I grew up in an ordinary suburban neighborhood a few miles north of Baltimore, there was nothing typical about the vibes whooshing around our dinner table.

 My mother Fritzi was born in the Transylvanian Alps of Romania in 1926.
 She and my father, Harry, married in 1952.
 They were so devoted to each other that when he died she declared she would never go out with another man.
 She never did.

 My father was raised in an orphanage in Brooklyn, New York, even though his mother lived only a subway stop away.
-The reason?
-Her husband, Joseph, my grandfather, had lost his business in the Crash of ‘29 and decided to depart the planet rather hastily, thus leaving his wife on her own with no means of support.
+Why?
+Because her husband, Joseph, my grandfather, had lost his business in the Crash of ‘29 and decided to depart the planet rather hastily, thus leaving his wife on her own with no means of support.

-And so, Tibbie found herself with three boys and a Great Depression on her hands.
-And though she had converted from Judaism to Christian Science a few years earlier, religion wasn’t going to help much.
+Tibbie found herself with three boys and a Great Depression on her hands.
+And though she had converted from Judaism to Christian Science a few years earlier, religion wasn’t going to help in this one.
 The money ran out.

-She decided she could only afford to raise one boy, and kept Arthur, the oldest, giving up Buddy and Harry to a nearby orphanage.
+She could only manage one boy, and she decided to keep Arthur, the oldest, shoving Buddy and Harry into a nearby orphanage.
 The two tykes possessed all the survival skills that any three- and five-year-old have, which is to say, none at all.
-The boys toughed it out, surviving a string of foster homes into their late teens.
+The boys toughed it out, surviving a string of foster homes into their late teens as well.

 Fritzi, on the other hand, some 4,800 miles away in Romania, was living a very different kind of life, a fun, carefree childhood.
 Her parents, Rose and Wolf Perl, were loving and generous.
 The youngest of six (five girls and a boy), Fritzi was masterful at her primary childhood occupation: dodging kisses.

 The Perls lived in a picturesque village a few kilometers south of Ukraine.
 The Perl children skied and climbed and swam in streams pristine and pure enough to drink right out of.
-Until the Nazis showed up in 1944, Visuel de Sus was an excellent place to be.
+Until the Nazis showed up in 1944, Visuel de Sus was a most excellent place to be.

 I’ve heard it said that courage is doing something difficult by choice rather than out of necessity.
 I, for one, count my aunt Estie as one brave woman for taking that one-way trip across the pond.
 (All turned out well.)

-Just moments before that happened, Fritzi’s brother Anci had run (literally) north into Ukraine where he became a forced conscript in the Russian army.
-After the war, he walked across a good piece of Europe to Tel Aviv to start a new life.
-He married my aunt Rozi and had two daughters, Leah and Ziva.
+Just moments earlier, Fritzi’s brother Anci had run (literally) north into Ukraine where he became a forced conscript in the Russian army.
+After the war, he walked across a good piece of Europe to Tel Aviv where he started a new life.
+He married my aunt Rozi and they had two daughters, Leah and Ziva.
 My cousin Ziva was runner-up for Miss Israel, back in the day.